 Make a Splash

-With access to some hotel pools in Dubai costing up to a whopping AED 250, Barasti Beach pool is a perfect frugal hack to use this summer.
-Trust us when we say the early bird definitely gets the worm – or a sun lounger in this case.
+With access to some hotel pools in Dubai costing up to a whopping AED 250, Barasti Beach pool is a perfect frugal hack.
+And trust us when we say the early bird definitely gets the worm – or a sun lounger in this case.
 Ladies, make sure to also look out for their ladies days to get an extra (sometimes, even free) bang for the buck!

 But First, Coffee